biorack/BASTet/doc/custom_analysis.rst

 Once the analysis is stored in the OMSI file format, integration with ``qmetadata`` and ``qcube`` calls of the web API is automatic.
 The ``qmetadata`` and ``qcube`` functions provide general purpose access to the data so that we can immediatly start to program against our analysis.

 Some applications---such as the OpenMSI web-based viewer---utilize the simplified, special data access patterns ``qslice``, ``qspectrum``, and ``qmz`` in order to interact with the data.
-The default implementation of these function available in ``omsi.analysis.omsi_analysis_base`` exposes the data from all depencdencies of the analysis that support these patterns.
+The default implementation of these function available in ``omsi.analysis.analysis_base`` exposes the data from all depencdencies of the analysis that support these patterns.
 For full integration with the web API, however, we need to implement this functionality in our analysis class.
 The ``qmz`` pattern in particular is relevant to both the ``qslice`` and ``qspectrum`` pattern and should be always implemented as soon as one of the two patterns is defined.

 2.1 Implementing the ``qslice`` pattern
 """""""""""""""""""""""""""""""""""""""